Dairy Cow Breeds. Best breeds for a family milk cow.

 A family farm isn’t complete without a dairy animal.
 If you are considering getting dairy cattle for your farm or home use, where do you start?
-One of the first things that you need to consider are the breeds of dairy cattle out there.
+One of the first things that you need to consider is the breeds of dairy cattle out there.
 They all have something different to offer, so which one should you choose?

 This post contains affiliate links.
 To view my affiliate disclaimer, click here.